ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C09_Generics.md

 ## Defining Custom Generics

 Python directly supports *parameterized types*.
-This allows you to declare a *type variable* as a placeholder for an arbitrary type.
+This declares a *type variable* as a placeholder for an arbitrary type.

 ### Generic Functions